allianz/ng-aquila/projects/ng-aquila/src/popover/popover.md

 Popover requires Angular CDK (incl.
 CSS).
 Learn [how to enable Angular CDK styles](./documentation/overlay/overview#angular-cdk).

+### UX guidelines

+If you're building an Expert (internal B2B/B2E) application, you can use both the Popover and the [Tooltip component](./documentation/tooltip/overview#ux-guidelines).
+If you only need to display a short contextual hint (button hint, info icon, etc.) please consider if the simpler [Tooltip element is better for your use case](./documentation/tooltip/overview#ux-guidelines).

 ### Trigger types

 It is possible to open the popover by hover, click event or manually.
 To adjust the trigger type accordingly, set the `nxPopoverTrigger` attribute to click/hover/manual.